JSMR-heuristics/JSMR/README.md

 according to our set of priorities.

 ## Progress:
 Currently we have implemented a greedy algorithm which runs until the constraints are satisfied.
 The constraint here being maximal capacity of the batteries.
-We wouldn't want them to explode
+We wouldn't want them to explode!

 ### This is what our neighbourhood would look like when all houses are simply linked to the nearest battery:
 ![alt text](https://github.com/JSMR-heuristics/JSMR/blob/master/figures/Wijk_1/No_algorithm_SG1_lower.png)

 ### And this is what the neighbourhood looks like when our greedy algorithm has been implemented:
 ![alt text](https://github.com/JSMR-heuristics/JSMR/blob/master/figures/Wijk_1/plotFINAL_GREEDY.png)

+## Repository layout:
+Our datafiles are stored in the "Huizen&batterijen" folder.
+Processing takes place in the "scripts" folder.
+Output files are stored in the "figures" folder.
+Our testing area is contained in "test_scripts".